peerlibrary/meteor-peerdb/README.md

 Meteor smart package which provides database support for collaborative documents.
 Planned features are:
  * references between documents
+ * auto-generated fields from other fields
  * versioning of all changes to documents
+ * schema migrations

 Adding this package to your [Meteor](http://www.meteor.com/) application adds `Document` object into the global scope.